-Alfred State heavy equipment operations graduates may enter directly into the technology management BBA degree program.
-Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the BBA program in two additional years; others may complete the BBA program in two-and-one-half years.
+Alfred State heavy equipment operations graduates may enter directly into the construction supervision BTech or technology management BBA degree program.
+Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the baccalaureate program in two additional years; others may complete the program in two-and-one-half years.

-Employment and continuing education rate: 100 percent – 87 percent are employed; 13 percent continued their education.
+Employment and continuing education rate of 100 percent – 89 percent are employed; 11 percent continued their education.

 Students will be accepted for the heavy equipment operations program based on the strength of their application.
 Criteria for consideration will include high school average, regents exam scores (if a New York State student), grades in related course work, results of standardized tests (if available), and additional information provided through letters of recommendation, a personal essay indicating career goals, and a resume.

 Applicants in the heavy equipment operations program must meet the following physical requirements: